 Granite is believed to help your health, energy, and overall situation.
 Granite is associated with strength and can be worn as a talisman to strengthen your hair, muscles, and bones.
 Granite is associated with abundance and protection.

-The elemental powers of water and earth, ocean tumbled granite is a unique stone combining the elements of the sea with the deep-rooted foundations of the earth
+With the elemental powers of water and earth, ocean-tumbled granite is a unique stone combining the elements of the sea with the deep-rooted foundations of the earth

 Granite Countertop Care

 It’s as Easy as 1, 2, 3!

 Step 1: Wipe down your Granite Countertops with mild dish soap and a soft rag.